LucasReinaldo/rochestown-pharmacy-client/README.md

 ## 💻 Project

-The Webpage is basically a SPA for Rochestown Pharmacy (Interview test).
+The Webpage is basically a SPA for Rochestown Pharmacy.

 ## 🚀 Technologies

-The project was developed during the GoStack Bootcamp by RocketSeat, developed mainly with the following technologies:
+The project was developed for an interview process, developed mainly with the following technologies:

 ```
 [x] - JavaScript